Stone Garrett Player Props: Nationals vs. Marlins

-The Washington Nationals, including Stone Garrett and his .577 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Braxton Garrett and the Miami Marlins at Nationals Park, Saturday at 4:05 PM ET.
+Stone Garrett -- with a slugging percentage of .542 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Miami Marlins, with Jesus Luzardo on the mound, on June 18 at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Marlins.
+He had a hitless performance in his previous game (0-for-3) against the Marlins.

 Stone Garrett Game Info & Props vs. the Marlins